SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 - Trello
 - Notepad++

-The key difference is that Github is strongly integrated into my software development flow, and so managing issues automatically with my code commits saves me a LOT of time.
+The key difference is that Github is strongly integrated into my software development flow, and so managing issues automatically with code commits saves the team a LOT of time.
 Zube provides a Kanban board interface for visualizing the Github issues, which provides a much better visual experience.

 What is a Kanban board?
-I'm glad you asked.
+I'm glad you asked!
 I'll be covering that in Chapter 7.

-I use Trello, another Kanban board interface for non-software projects, since it's a simpler tool, and I don't need any of the code integration features.
+I use Trello, another Kanban board interface for non-software projects, since it's a simple tool.
+I don't need any of the code integration features that Github affords.
 Trello was recently acquired by Atlassian, and they are known for adding lots of bloat to their software tools.
-So, while Trello is still my tool of choice in early 2021, if it suffers from any "improvements", I will quickly switch to a simpler tool, like Google Sheets.
+While Trello is still my tool of choice in early 2021, if it suffers from any "improvements", I will quickly switch to a simpler tool like Google Sheets.

 ---